samueljklee/canvas-ai/docs/INSTALLATION.md

 1. Log in to the Anthropic Console
 2. Navigate to **"API Keys"** section
 3. Click **"Create Key"**
-4. Give it a name (e.g., "Workspace Canvas")
+4. Give it a name (e.g., "Canvas AI")
 5. **Copy the key** - it starts with `sk-ant-`
 6. **Save it safely** - you won't be able to see it again!

 ### Step 3: Configure in App

-1. Launch Workspace Canvas
+1. Launch Canvas AI
 2. Enter the API key when prompted
 3. Click "Validate & Continue"
 4. You're ready to go!